rm511130/Tanzu-Workshop-TKGI/README.md

 cf push fact-user1 -m 128M -b go_buildpack
 ```

-- Wait for the `cf push` to complete and grab the URL next `routes:`, then execute the following commands:
+- Wait for the `cf push` to complete and grab the URL next `routes:`, then execute the following command:

 ```
 curl https://fact-user1.cfapps.io/100; echo
 ```

-- You just deployed and tested your App using the latest sanitized versions of all the docker image layers necessary to run your App.
+- You just deployed and tested your `fact.go` code using the latest sanitized versions of all the container image layers necessary to run your App.
-- Your App has an SSL encrypted human-readable URL that routes user requests automatically to your App.
+- Your App has an SSL encrypted, human-readable URL that routes user requests automatically to your App instance(s).
-- Your App is running in the Cloud on Highly Available infrastructure.
+- Your App is running in the Cloud on Highly Available, self-monitoring, self-healing, multi-zone infrastructure.
-- Your App has been instrumented for APM (Application Performance Monitoring) and Log aggregation.
+- Your App has been auto-instrumented for APM (Application Performance Monitoring) and Log aggregation.

 - Now let's scale your App horizontally and then vertically:

 ```